Learn from the best

 Judith's latest books are Wakestone Hall, Wormwood Mire and Withering-by-Sea, three Victorian fantasy-adventure novels for young readers.
 Withering-by-Sea won the Indie Award for Children and Young Adults, the Australian Book Industry Award for Older Children, and was shortlisted for the Children's Book Council of Australia Awards and the Aurealis Awards.

-Sue Whiting is the author of more than 60 books and has worked in the publishing industry for over 15 years.
-Sue's nature storybook, Platypus was a Notable Book in the 2016 Children's Book Council of Australia (CBCA) Awards.
-Her junior novel Get a Grip, Cooper Jones was a Notable Book in the 2011 Children's Book Council of Australia (CBCA) Awards, and her picture book, A Swim in the Sea, won Speech Pathologists Australia's 2014 Book of the Year.
+Sue Whiting is the author of more than 60 books and she has worked in the publishing industry for over 15 years.
+Sue's nature storybook Platypus was a Notable Book in the 2016 Children's Book Council of Australia (CBCA) Awards.
+Her junior novel Get a Grip, Cooper Jones was a Notable Book in the 2011 Children's Book Council of Australia (CBCA) Awards, and her picture book A Swim in the Sea won Speech Pathologists Australia's 2014 Book of the Year.

-Allison Tait is the internationally published bestselling author of seven middle-grade adventure novels.
+Allison Tait is an internationally published bestselling author of seven middle-grade adventure novels.

 Patti Miller has taught creative writing, with a particular focus on autobiographical writing, for more than 20 years.
 Her latest memoir The Joy of High Places was published by NewSouth in 2019.
-Writing True Stories was published by Allen & Unwin in June 2017.
-She was included UQP's Reading the Landscape which was published in celebration of its 70th anniversary.
-Her latest Memoir Ransacking Paris was published by Penguin Books Australia in April 2015.
+Writing True Stories was published by Allen & Unwin in June 2017 and she was included in UQP's Reading the Landscape.
+Her previous memoirs include Ransacking Paris, The Last One Who Remembers and Whatever The Gods Do.

 Candice Fox is the award-winning writer of Hush Hush her fourth book with iconic crime and thriller author James Patterson.
 Liar Liar, Fifty Fifty and her bestselling novel Never Never were also written with James Patterson.
 Described as “a brutal, action-packed and really hard-edged novel about a crime set in a FIFO mine in the outback,” Fifty fifty hit number 1 in the New York Times bestseller list and was released in 2016.